davidxw/power-platform-azure-vnet-demo/README.md

 # Power Platform Azure VNet Samples and Demo

 This repo contains templates, scripts and guides to help you set up and test a Power Platform environment with Azure VNet integration.
-Most of the contenet in the repo is based on the Microsoft documentation and samples - this documentation is not always easy to find and I have added some additional information and examples to help you get started.
+Most of the content in the repo is based on the Microsoft documentation and samples - this documentation is not always easy to find and I have added some additional information and examples to help you get started.

-The can find the  Microsoft documentation for Azure VNet integration with Power Platform [here](https://learn.microsoft.com/en-in/power-platform/admin/vnet-support-overview).
+You can find the  Microsoft documentation for Azure VNet integration with Power Platform [here](https://learn.microsoft.com/en-in/power-platform/admin/vnet-support-overview).

+> [!NOTE]
-Before you start, please note that this is a demo and not a production ready solution.
+> Before you start, please note that this is a demo and not a production ready solution.
 The templates and scripts are provided as-is and should be used at your own risk.
 I've also assumed that you have good knowledge of Azure, Power Platform and PowerShell - there are quite a few steps to get everything set up and running and I haven't provided detailed instructions for each step.

 The demo contains the following sections - you can choose to use all or some of them: